kogarashisan/LavaSite/tutorials/WidgetProperties.md

 <b>type</b>

-A type from {@link Lava.types}, which is used for validation.
+A type from {@link Firestorm.Types}, which is used for validation.

 You must assign only valid values to properties: for example, you must not assign numbers to Boolean fields, or you will get exception.
 However, this validation <b>is enabled only in DEBUG mode</b>